mesax1/blog/docs/writing/posts/problem_first_approach.md

 ### 3. Data Preparation & Flywheel Setup

 1. **Data Collection & Cleaning**
-   -  Gather relevant datasets and standardize them (e.g., consistent formats, clear labeling).
+   Gather relevant datasets and standardize them (e.g., consistent formats, clear labeling).
 High-quality data is crucial for robust modeling.

 2. **Design a Data Flywheel**
       - **What is a Data Flywheel?**
-     A self-reinforcing loop in which **every user interaction** feeds back into the system, improving the model’s accuracy and user experience over time.
+      A self-reinforcing loop in which **every user interaction** feeds back into the system, improving the model's accuracy and user experience over time.
       - **How to Implement:**
          - Integrate **user feedback loops** (like thumbs-up/down or brief surveys) at key interaction points.
          - Capture **usage patterns** (e.g., click-through rates, dwell times, or purchase behaviors) to refine your model continuously.
          - Establish a **pipeline** that processes this data, retrains the model, and rolls out incremental updates in a seamless manner.

 > **Warning:** Aim for simplicity when collecting feedback; overly complicated rating systems can lead to data bloat and reduced user engagement.